 Make ORBIT Better

-We strongly encourage all those interested in making ORBIT better to send us a note, either through the Feedback page or directly at ldavolio [at] gmail.com.
+We strongly encourage all those interested in making ORBIT better to send us a note, either through the contact page from the main menu.

-Lead designer of ORBIT is Leonard D'Avolio, PhD (VA Boston Healthcare System & Harvard).
+Original website: Lead designer of ORBIT is Leonard D'Avolio, PhD (VA Boston Healthcare System & Harvard).
 Many kudos and thanks to lead developer Robert Hass (U. Penn CS student & summer intern at VA Boston) and supporting developers Thien Nguyen and Sergey Goryachev (VA Boston).
-Significant contributions were made by Dina Demner Fushman (NLM), Wendy Chapman (U. Pitt), Lalitha Viswanath (VA Boston), Elizabeth Chen (U. Vermont), Cheryl Clark (MITRE Corp), and Robert Futrelle (Northeastern).
+Significant contributions were made by Dina Demner Fushman (NLM), Wendy Chapman (U. Pitt), Lalitha Viswanath (VA Boston), Elizabeth Chen (U. Vermont), Cheryl Clark (MITRE Corp), and Robert Futrelle (Northeastern)